ELEPHANT: Measuring and understanding social sycophancy in LLMs: Social sycophancy in preference datasets

 \section{Social sycophancy in preference datasets}

-We used GPT-4o to perform a binary classification to identify personal advice queries in the following preference datasets: PRISM \cite{kirk2024prism}, LMSys \cite{zheng2024lmsyschat1mlargescalerealworldllm}, and UltraFeedback \cite{cui2024ultrafeedbackboostinglanguagemodels} (The prompt is in App. \ref{sec:prompts}).
+We used GPT-4o to perform a binary classification to identify personal advice queries in the following preference datasets: PRISM \citep{kirk2024prism}, LMSys \citep{zheng2024lmsyschat1mlargescalerealworldllm}, and UltraFeedback \citep{cui2024ultrafeedbackboostinglanguagemodels} using the following prompt:

 We identified 946 unique personal advice queries in PRISM, 99 personal questions in UltraFeedback,and 359 questions in LMSys.
 For PRISM and UltraFeedback, where each model response is scored, we use the highest-scoring response for a given prompt as the preferred response and the lowest-scoring response as the dispreferred one.
 We report the mean ELEPHANT score for preferred versus dispreferred responses across the three datasets.

+For HH-RLHF, we sampled the first response to the same prompt in both the chosen and rejected conversations for 5000 prompts in the ``harmless'' subset and 5000 prompts in the ``helpful'' subset.
+When we disaggregate by subset (Figure \ref{fig:hhrlhf}), we find that in the ``harmless'' data, framing sycophancy is lower on the chosen responses, likely due to the high number of refusals, while validation and indirectness are both higher.
+On the contrary, in the ``helpful'' data, framing sycophancy is \textit{much} higher in the chosen responses, while there is no significant difference for validation and the opposite trend for indirectness.
+These data are only a subset of what is used in post-training, and future work should look more thoroughly at the types of preferences embedded in these datasets.